franciscoardevolmartinez/FlopPITy/README.md

 ## PICASO example:

-- Running a retrieval with PICASO is very similar (this only works with the grid_tree branch):
+- Running a retrieval with PICASO is very similar (this only works with the gridtree branch):

 ```python
 from floppity import Retrieval